Mayank0255/Stackoverflow-Clone-Backend/README.md

 _Follow the steps properly (manual or Docker) and you are good to go._
 ## API Endpoints

+You can view and read the API endpoints samples [here](https://documenter.getpostman.com/view/10053385/UVC3kTiG#f02c9fce-5737-4cd6-9d8e-ad48233102c7).
+This is API documentation for the back-end.

+But, if you want use Postman to test the API in local machine, you need to follow the steps below:

+- Get the Postman app from [here](https://www.getpostman.com/downloads/).
+- Download the Postman collection file in folder "postman_collection"
+- Import the collection file in Postman
+- **Important:** will be necessary to setup the enviroment with the "VARIABLE"=urlAPI and "INITIAL VALUE"=http://localhost:5000, for example.
+- **Remember**: keep the Postman collection updated with the latest API endpoints.

 #### Base Url - `http://localhost:5000/api`

 #### Users